 A real plus point about Alliums is that they look good with many of our popular garden plants.
 Planted together on mass they are effective as in the large image which was taken at RHS Harlow Carr.
 Individual plants make an impressive single statement in the border, (top left) and the Allium illustrated is 'Globemaster'.

 Alliums are just made to mix with grasses and look good with Achillea (2nd image centre).
 Alliums are predominately purple flowering although there is a blue form, careruleum, and a very attractive yellow variety, Allium moly (golden garlic) which has umbel type flowers in the summer.
 Alliums have an additional bonus that the flower heads look good as they fade and the seed heads form as illustrated below right.

-The downside of growing Alliums, if there is one, is that the leaves which form at the base of the plant can look a bit tired, or ragged, so its a good idea to keep the base covered with low growing plants, such as the Alchemilla mollis and Geraniums which also look well with Allium.
+The downside of growing Alliums, if there is one, is that the leaves at the base of the plant can look a bit tired, or ragged quite early on in the growing season.
+This means it's a good idea to conceal the base growth with low growing plants, such as the Alchemilla mollis and Geraniums which look well with Allium.
 If you are combining with other plants check the variety to ensure the flowering times coincide.
 To plant the combination of grasses and Alliums illustrated centre above and below left it is essential to plant a later flowering Allium such as sphaerocephalon.